mozman/ezdxf/docs/source/dxfentities/lwpolyline.rst

 .. module:: ezdxf.entities
     :noindex:

-The LWPOLYLINE entity (`DXF Reference`_) is defined as a single graphic entity, which differs from the old-style :class:`Polyline` entity, which is defined as a group of sub-entities.
-:class:`LWPolyline` display faster (in AutoCAD) and consume less disk space, it is a planar element, therefore all points in :ref:`OCS` as ``(x, y)`` tuples (:attr:`LWPolyline.dxf.elevation` is the z-axis value).
+The LWPOLYLINE entity (`DXF Reference`_) is defined as a single graphic entity, which differs from the old-style :class:`Polyline` entity, which is defined as a group of sub-entities. :class:`LWPolyline` display faster (in AutoCAD) and consume less disk space, it is a planar element, therefore all points are located in the :ref:`OCS` as (x, y)-tuples (:attr:`LWPolyline.dxf.elevation` is the z-axis value).

 .. versionchanged:: 0.8.9